siblwiki/siblwiki-main-mkdocs/docs/Grad Students & Postdocs/Pre-Launch Checklist.md

 		- You can find and copy this redirect URL from ORPP, which should look something like this: “https://uwpsychology.sona-systems.com/webstudy_credit.aspx?experiment_id=908&credit_token=eca3e4225b3c43fcbf1335ff352ea2b3&survey_code=${e://Field/id}”
 	- Insert **?id=%SURVEY_CODE%** at the end of the Qualtrics survey URL on the ORPP webpage.

-**NOTE**: if you’re setting up the survey yourself or asking someone else in the lab to do it for you (e.g., lab manager), please remember to *give instructions on the filters* you want added
+**NOTE**: If you’re setting up the survey yourself or asking someone else in the lab to do it for you (e.g., lab manager), please remember to *give instructions on the filters* you want added

 - Some common filters include: gender, age, and participation in previous ORPP studies (this is to filter out participants from previous iterations of the project)
 - If you’re trying to recruit equal numbers of different groups (e.g., gender), you will have to duplicate the Qualtrics to have as many copies as there are groups (e.g., women and men participants -> 2 surveys).
 This is because each study on ORPP provides a unique redirect link, and only 1 redirect link can be entered per Qualtrics